desh-woes/private-ai/#60DaysOfUdacity.md

 **Update** - 14/08/2019
 1. I took a break today to focus mainly on my interview prep which will finally happen tomorrow.
 I feel nervous about it but I also feel prepared and ready to tackle this.
 Looking forward to getting back on schedule on Friday.

+### Day 49:
+**Update** - 15/08/2019
+1. 1.
+I finally got to have my interview today.
+Funny how I was asked about differential privacy and its applications in the interview (Because I highlighted this in my application) and I was able to answer the questions thanks to all that I have learnt so far from this community!
+I am grateful and hoping for a good outcome.
+I'd resume the regular courses later tomorrow.